 This is an aspirational pathway that fully prepares students for a rigorous academic curriculum as they progress to GCSE level.
 Students will be expected to study French or Spanish at GCSE level in year 9 and beyond, in addition to History or Geography and two GCSE options of their choice.

 Baccalaureate students will be grouped together in Year 8 to study English, Maths, Science, Humanities and Modern Foreign Languages.
-They will also study Classics, including an introduction to Latin.

 Extra curriculum provision: